 \section{Abstract}

 We prove a multiplicity result for non-constant weak solutions $u \in H^1(\Omega)$ for the quasilinear elliptic equation

-where $\lambda \in \mathbb{R}$, $ \Omega$ is a bounded lipschitz domain, \( \eta \) is the outward normal to the boundary \( \partial \Omega \), and $g(x,u)$ is a Carathéodory function that satisfies a general subcritical (and superlinear) growth condition.
-We also prove that any weak solution is bounded under a strong growth assumption.
+where $\lambda \in \mathbb{R}$, $\Omega$ is a bounded Lipschitz domain, $\eta$ is the outward normal to $\partial\Omega$, and $g(x,u)$ is a Carathéodory function satisfying a general subcritical and superlinear growth condition.
+We also prove that any weak solution is bounded under a stronger growth assumption.